Coyn123/CitySprint/README.md

 # City Sprint

 ## Overview
-**City Sprint** is a high-speed fusion of strategy and fun.
-Dive into a fast-paced world where building cities, managing troops, and outpacing rivals is all in a day’s sprint!
+**City Sprint** is a high-speed civilization building pvp game.
+Dive into a fast-paced world where building cities, managing troops, and outpacing rivals is all in a day’s sprint.
 </div>

 ## Features